 Having my Filipino citizenship back can now entitle me to own 100% of any business that I wish to build and venture on.

 The majority of the countries in Asia wouldn’t require me to have a visa if I use my Filipino passport, but it would cost me a fortune if I use my British passport due to the extortionate visa prices!

 Are you a Dual Citizen?

-Share with us your personal experience on the comment box below.
-Would love to know your story!
+Share with us your personal experience in the comment box below.